Scaling Recommender Transformers to One Billion Parameters: Model architecture

-Table~\ref{fig:fine-tuning} illustrates our impression-aware, one-pass, two-tower fine-tuning procedure, designed to address the challenges above.
-We run a single pass over the user's history through a causal-encoding transformer, forming a sequence of user representations.
+Figure~\ref{fig:fine-tuning} illustrates our impression-aware, one-pass, two-tower fine-tuning procedure, designed to address the challenges above.
+We run a single pass over the user's history through a causal transformer, forming a sequence of user representations.
 Impressions (recommended items) form a separate sequence and are matched to user hidden states by timestamp and simulated latency.
-We then compute dot products between each impression's embedding and the corresponding user representation to obtain a ranking score, feeding the result into a suitable ranking loss (e.g., pointwise or groupwise):
+We then compute dot products between each impression's embedding and the corresponding user representation to obtain a ranking score, feeding the result into a suitable ranking loss (e.g., pointwise or listwise):

-where $i_t$ denotes the embedding of an impressed item and $h_t$ is the aligned user representation.
+where $i_t$ denotes the embedding of an impressed item and $h_t$ is the timestamp-aligned user representation.

+We present this configuration as a coherent scaling recipe rather than a set of independent heuristics.
+While individual components like feedback prediction or specific attention mechanisms could be further ablated, our results demonstrate that this specific combination provides a stable and reproducible path to scaling recommender transformers to the billion-parameter regime.